The following theories have been associated with autism:

 The executive dysfunction theory is best explained thru understanding what an executive function is.
-Executive function is the ability to maintain an appropriate problem-solving set for attainment of a future goal (Griffith, E. et al, 1999).
-Executive functions disabilities are responsible for the poor performance of individuals with autism on theory of mind tasks (Joseph, R. 1999).
+Executive function is the ability to maintain an appropriate problem-solving set for the attainment of a future goal (Griffith, E. et al, 1999).
+Executive functions disabilities are responsible for the poor performance of individuals with autism on the theory of mind tasks (Joseph, R. 1999).

 Executive dysfunction hypothesizes that behavior patterns in individuals with autism are products of impairments in the following:

 - Working memory

 - And other forms of executive functions

 A strong point in the Executive Dysfunction theory is predicting stereotyped behavior patterns and limited interests, while the weaknesses are that executive function is something that is hard to measure.

 Other Theories on Autism and Cognition

 Weak central coherence theory revolves around the idea of characterizing the style of stimulus processing that could give rise to a pattern of responding (Plaisted et al, 2003).
 This theory can predict special talents individuals with autism may possess.
 It also looks into how abnormalities in the brain, particularly the white matter area, can cause a lack of coordination between essential areas of the brain.

 Griffith, E., Pennington, B., Wehner, E., Rogers, S. (1999, August) Executive Functions in Young Children with Autism.
 Retrieved May 11, 2011, from http://www.du.edu/psychology/dnrl/executive_function_autism.pdf